imaustinim/nova-ejs/README.md

 ## FAQ

 ***How accurate are the times to complete work***
+<\n>
 Not accurate at all.
 Honestly I have no idea what I'm doing...

 ---

-***Is there a different collection for users that upload and investors*** Nope, similar to YouTube, you can upload videos while watching and leaving comments on others.
+***Is there a different collection for users that upload and investors***
+- Nope, similar to YouTube, you can upload videos while watching and leaving comments on others.